kiosion/kiro/docs/building-signing.md

 # Building / signing
 Instructions for building/signing Kiro into a desktop electron app, capable of playing Widevine-protected DRM content.

+Please note that Kiro is still in development.
+Building this repo as-is won't result in a functional program :(

 ## Dependencies
 - Node.js + NPM 12.x+
 - Python 3.7+